danielcahli/data-science-learning/feature-engineering/README.md

 # Feature Engineering Projects

-This repository contains solutions to the exercises from the Feature Engineering course on Kaggle.
+This repository contains solutions to the exercises from the Feature Engineering course on [Kaggle Feature Engineering course](https://www.kaggle.com/learn/feature-engineering).
 Each notebook focuses on key concepts and practical techniques for creating effective features for machine learning models.

 ## Exercises Summary